What does end of support for Windows 10 mean?

 The transition from Windows 10 to Windows 11 is more than a technical update; it’s an opportunity to modernise your workplace and strengthen your digital foundations.

-If you're unsure where to start, Wavenet’s Modern Workplace team can guide you through the process - from assessment to deployment and beyond - to ensure a smooth, secure Windows 11 rollout.
+If you're unsure where to start, Wavenet’s Modern Workplace team can guide you through the process - from assessment to deployment and beyond, our Windows 11 Migration Service will ensure a smooth, secure Windows 11 rollout.

 Ready to receive support for your essential Windows 11 upgrade?